- This event has passed.

 The Open Door series of books is aimed at emerging adult readers, and seeks to celebrate the art of straightforward writing.
 NALA, the National Adult Literacy Agency, celebrates its fortieth anniversary in 2020.
 To mark this occasion, New Island, with series editor Patricia Scanlan, are publishing a one-off anthology of 27 well-known Irish authors, written in plain English.
 Voices: An Open Door Book of Stories (New Island) was published in September 2020.

-In the beautiful surrounds of the National Libary of Ireland, RTÉ broadcaster, Rick O’Shea, will be in conversation with Patricia Scanlan, editor and curator of the publication, and authors and contributors to the collection, Melatu Uche Okorie and Carlo Geblér.
-Melatu is a Nigerian writer based in Ireland.
-Her collection of short stories, This Hostel Life, was published in 2018 by Skein Press.
+In the beautiful surrounds of the National Libary of Ireland, RTÉ broadcaster, Rick O’Shea, will be in conversation with author and contributor to the collection, Carlo Gébler, and Policy Officer at NALA, Helen Ryan.
 Carlo is a teacher and a writer, whose selection of tales from The Decameron, Tales We Tell Ourselves, will be published by New Island in 2020.
+Helen is a Policy Officer at the National Adult Literacy Agency, a charity committed to making sure people with literacy and numeracy difficulties have access to learning opportunities and can fully take part in society.

 Rick is a broadcaster with RTÉ – currently on RTÉ Gold and presenting The Book Show on RTÉ Radio 1.
 He has hosted the online chat show Shelf Analysis during lockdown, talking from his home to authors in their homes in Ireland, the UK and the USA.
 He runs The Rick O’Shea Book Club (Ireland’s largest), chooses the quarterly Must Reads lists for Eason with author Sinéad Moriarty, and reviews books regularly on RTÉ Radio 1’s Today Show.